Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

 JavaScript code to trigger rebooting or powering off the device where it is running.
-While this should definitely *not* be functionality exposed to the open Web, it is perfectly acceptable in an embedded device where we control what gets loaded with WPE, and that uses exclusively a web application as its user interface.
+While this should definitely *not* be functionality exposed to the open Web, it is perfectly acceptable in an embedded device where we control what gets loaded with WPE, and that exclusively uses a web application as its user interface.

 <figure>
   <img src="{{ '/assets/img/pepe-silvia-all-javascript.jpg' | url }}"
-    class="picture" alt="Pepe Silvia image meme, with the text “It's all JavaScript” superimposed">
+    class="picture" alt="Pepe Silvia conspiracy image meme, with the text “It's all JavaScript” superimposed">
   <figcaption>Pepe Silvia has it all figured out.</figcaption>
 </figure>